Baccalaureate Degree Programs

-The general education requirements listed below must be met:
+The core curriculum requirements listed below must be met:

 - Students must complete a major with a GPA of at least 2.25 in courses in the major.
 The specific requirements for a particular major are listed in the catalog under the program concerned.
 The student must complete at least three courses in their major field at Rocky Mountain College.

 Forty semester hours must be earned in upper-division courses, including at least 12 in the major field.
 If a minor is chosen, it must include a minimum of six upper-division semester hours.